tmckayus/cuopt-examples/README.md

 ## Note

-These notebooks have been tested on NVIDIA Brev, Google Colab, and local Jupyter environments.
+These notebooks have been tested on [NVIDIA Launchable](https://brev.nvidia.com/launchable/deploy?launchableID=env-2qIG6yjGKDtdMSjXHcuZX12mDNJ), [Google Colab](https://colab.research.google.com/github/nvidia/cuopt-examples/), and local Jupyter environments.
 They may work on other platforms as well.

 ## Repository Structure